akanshgulati/personal-blog-gatsby-markdown/src/posts/text-replace-transition/add-text-replace-transition-easily.md

  no direct prop or method to trigger such functionality.
 You can read more about its various options [here](http://reactcommunity.org/react-transition-group/css-transition).

 ### SwitchTransition
-Similar to Vue, we need to specifically select the `out-in` mode for letting the old content be taken out of DOM before new content comes.
+Similar to Vue, we need to specifically select the `out-in` mode for letting the old content transition to be over before new content transition kicks-off.
 For that, we need to use this separate component.
 You can read more about its various options [here](http://reactcommunity.org/react-transition-group/switch-transition)

 <iframe